in the Food Industry?

-There is no one fixed global standard to base the critical limits on, but instead, food producers should conduct proper application tests with the quality control system vendor to determine the performance level on their products, as well as the best placement for the CCP system.
-There are some guidelines for the critical limits, e.g. many retail chains have their own expectations on the performance for CCPs, and FDA has set certain limits for contaminants that may present a choking hazard for a newborn baby.
+There is not one fixed global standard to base the critical limits on, but instead, food producers should conduct proper application tests with the quality control system vendor to determine the performance level on their products, as well as the best placement for the CCP system.
+There are some guidelines for the critical limits, e.g. many retail chains have their own expectations on the performance for CCPs, and the FDA has set certain limits for contaminants that may present a choking hazard for a newborn baby.

 - Implement Inspection System to Detect Foreign Objects in Food

 A well-executed implementation process together with the necessary application/product tests, deciding on the critical control point performance limits, and defining the best location for the CCP in your production line ensures that the installation of the quality control system will be effortless and successful.

 Once the CCP is installed according to the HACCP plan, it is important to pay attention to the monitoring, record-keeping, and corrective actions:

 - Monitoring procedures measure the critical limits at each CCP and should describe how and when the limits are measured, who is responsible for them, and how frequently they are measured during the production.

 - Record-keeping is an important part of a HACCP plan.
 It is meant to store the data and provides a good way for food producers to prove that the food was produced safely and according to the set plan.

 - Corrective actions should be established in case of the critical limits set in the HACCP plan are triggered, i.e. a detected foreign object in the food production.
 These actions usually include the identification of the problem (how did the foreign object get into the production) and the steps taken to assure that the problem will not occur again.